rust-lang/rust-project-goals/src/2024h2/0000-TEMPLATE.md

     * Creating rust-lang repositories?
     * Issuing rust-lang-hosted libraries on crates.io?
     * Posting blog posts on the Rust blog?
 (The Inside Rust blog is always ok.)

-## Milestones and rough plan

-*Lay out a rough plan for your goal.
-What milestones do you aim to achieve and by when?
-The most important thing is the end-date, but including steps along the way is helpful to increase confidence that you will be able to create your plan -- and to help **you** know if you are on track!*

-*Examples of milestones you might include would be .*

-## Follow-up work

-*The goal only covers the next 6 months of work.
-What is your vision longer term?*

 ## Frequently asked questions